-- Click on your website name when it drops down.
+- Click on your website name.

 - Your Account Overview will appear.
 Navigate the menu on the left to pull out more specific bits of information.
 For example, your Overview will give you an idea of your basic traffic levels.
 Your Traffic Sources will tell you where traffic is coming from, etc.